scharlau/Parsing/README.md

 ## Following Individual Bears
 You could expand on this by parsing the USGS_WC_eartags_output_files_2009-2011-Status.csv file so that it uses the DeployID column to reference the BearID column in our original file.
 This will let us see the travels of each bear since it was tagged.
 You could use the geo-location data to plot these locations on a map.

+You need a model and associated table to do this.
+We don't need any new views as we'll use the 'show' view of deployments.
+We also don't need a new controller as we can call the model from the current one.
+This means we only need something like this:

+    rails generate model status DeployID:integer deployment:references Recieved:text Latitude:decimal Longitude:decimal Temperature:decimal

+This will generate a model that includes the DeployID for each bear, and also an association between the models so that the status model belongs to the deployment model.
+Now run the migration that was also generated as you did before.

+With this in place we can now add to our task file to import the data.
 Do this by coping lines 4-23 (the task seed_bears method) and pasting this into line 24 of the same file and giving it a new method name such as seed_status, and then changing the items you retrieve from each row in the file.

 ## The data is messy and the parsing will break

 When you run this new method you will find the parsing breaks due to gaps in the data.
 It breaks because one of the cells has no data, or had the data format different from what the parser was expecting.
 Given we're only doing this as an exercise, you can find the broken cell and can either a) delete the row, and then re-run the rake command, or b) write a few lines of code as an 'if/else' statement to check the value of the cell and to either ignore it, or do something else as required to make it work.
 For simplicity here, just delete the row and move on so that you get the file imported and the page views showing.
 You can see the start of this work if you switch to the 'solution' branch of the repository and look at the rake file there.

 Next we need to modify the views/deployments/show.index.html.erb file and bring in the relavant data from the status table to display here.
+This has several steps.

+First, you need to modify the controller 'show' method to also gather up the status instances for the selected bear.
+This is a find by DeployID method to create an array of instances.

+Second, send this array to the 'show' view and unpack it.
+You can modify the html you find for this on the index page and then change the variables to match what you need.

 Ideally, you could even plot the bear locations with a map.
 The key here is to modify the method under 'show' in the controller to query the 'status' table using the DeployID column to reference the BearID and then show this result on the page for each bear.

 ## This is rough and ready